im-allan/im-allan/README.md

 * 🌍  I'm based in Chile
 * 🖥️  See my portfolio at [here](dummy)
-* 🧠  I'm learning Vue3 and Angular
+* 🧠  I'm learning Angular
 * 🤝  I'm open to collaborating on new challenges
 * 💬  Feel free to ask me anything on JavaScript, TypeScript, and React